import warnings

 class IdentityFilter(FilterBaseClass):

-"""Filter that returns the input array unchanged.
+"""Filter that returns the input unchanged.

 Parameters